tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day8.md

 during
 [fly embrogenesis](https://en.wikipedia.org/wiki/Drosophila_embryogenesis).

-Along the way Dr Jaeger highlighted many of the pitfalls that one need to be aware of when modelling biological systems.
+Along the way Dr Jaeger highlighted many of the pitfalls that one needs to be aware of when modelling biological systems.
 Particular emphasis was put on the model being a tool, not reality!
 An outcome of this is that one needs to pay attention to the model and understand its limitations.

 In its most simple form reverse-engineering can be split into three stages:

-1. Create a dynamical model
+1. Creating a dynamical model
-2. Obtain quantitative measurements of data
+2. Obtaining quantitative measurements of data
-3. Fit the model to the data
+3. Fitting the model to the data

 When fitting the model to the data there are two main questions to consider.